Medicare & Weight Loss Surgery - All You Need to Know

 There are contradicting opinions about whether or not weight loss surgery is safe and effective for people 65 years of age and older…

 - One 2009 study evaluated 100 patients over the age of 65 and found that bariatric surgery for seniors has similar benefits and no additional risks compared to patients under 65.
+This was later confirmed in a 2017 study of gastric sleeve patients.
 Their results showed that morbidly obese patients over 65 have shorter hospital stays following bariatric surgery than younger patients.
 The same study showed that after two years older patients lost almost 76% of their excess weight.

 - However, a much larger 2006 aggregate study (over 25,000 total patients) showed that seniors experience less weight loss and more complications than younger patients and concluded that, “Limiting bariatric surgical procedures to those younger than 65 years is warranted because of the high morbidity and mortality associated with these operations in older patients.”